-If a university sanction is levied against a student the student wishes to appeal the student will have the opportunity to submit a formal appeal within seven (7) calendar days from the date of notification.
+If a University sanction is levied a student will have the opportunity to submit a formal appeal within seven (7) calendar days from the date of notification.
 Appeals should provide explicit detail regarding the incident as well as any supporting documentation.

-Appeal resolution will be determined no later than ten (10) calendar days from the date of appeal submission.
-The student will be notified of the appeal verdict in writing.
+Appeals must be submitted by clicking on the "Submit Academic Appeal" link on the student portal homepage.
+If students need assistance with submitting appeals, they should contact their assigned student advisor.
+Once received, all documentation will be forwarded to the Chief Academic Officer for review who will make a decision no later than ten (10) calendar days from the date of submission.
+The student will be notified of the decision in writing.

+Behavior Prohibited by Policy and/or Law

+• Exposure of others to offensive conditions